Silejonu/kkae/README.md

 #### On WSL

-Create a script named `kkae.bat` with the following content:
+Create a script named `kkae.bat` wherever you like, with the following content:
 ```
 @echo off
 title kkae
 wsl.exe kkae
 exit
 ```
-and save it wherever you like.

-Go into `%AppData%\Microsoft\Windows\Start Menu\Programs` and right-click -> New -> Shortcut.
+Then go into `%AppData%\Microsoft\Windows\Start Menu\Programs` and right-click -> New -> Shortcut.

 Location: `cmd.exe /c "\path\to\kkae.bat`